Fair Labor Association statement on sourcing from China and forced labor risk

 Forced labor in Xinjiang is having a negative impact on manufacturing in China and other parts of Asia because cotton and other raw materials are sourced from this region.
 Recent reports also describe government-mandated employment schemes for Uyghurs using forced labor outside of Xinjiang.

-We have directed our affiliates to review their direct and indirect sourcing relationships, identify alternative sourcing opportunities, and develop timebound plans to ensure that their sourcing is in line with the FLA’s principles.
-The FLA will engage with our affiliates as well as governments and other stakeholders to identify shared solutions to end these human rights violations.
+We have directed our members to review their direct and indirect sourcing relationships, identify alternative sourcing opportunities, and develop timebound plans to ensure that their sourcing is in line with the FLA’s principles.
+The FLA will engage with our members as well as governments and other stakeholders to identify shared solutions to end these human rights violations.

 ###